antonfirsov/docs/2016/09-Sep/19-Aspnetcore-GuestService-SF/ASPNetCoreGuestServiceSF.md

 ![](1.jpg)

-Under Connection set the target folder location where you want the project to be published.
+Under Connection set the Target location where you want the project to be published.
 Choose the Publish method as **File System**.

 ![](2.jpg)